 The Wildcat Transit is a bus system that connects across campus and to neighboring towns, including Portsmouth, Dover, and Newmarket.
 Wildcat Transit is covered by student fees, so all you need to show is your UNH ID for a ride.
 A UNH ID also enables free rides on the Coast Bus, a local bus system that connects beyond the Wildcat Transit routes.

 Allergies?
 No problem.
 Gluten free?
 There are stations just for you.
 Vegetarian or vegan?
 Tons of options.
 Personal dietician?
 We have one of those, too.
 UNH Dining has something for everyone at locations all across campus.
-Check out their meal plans, and if food insecurity is a reality for you, check out the Swipe it Forward program, as well as the Waysmeet Cornucopia Food Pantry.
+Check out their meal plans, and if food insecurity is a reality for you, refer to the "Financial Crisis Help" tab above for links to helpful resources.

 Cat's Cache is a debit account encoded on your UNH photo ID card.
 It provides cashless access to on-campus vending machines, many products and services across campus, and at many local businesses.
 It's available for students, faculty and staff.
 Graduate students can have a Cat’s Cache account added to their ID by simply requesting one through the Dining and ID Office.

 We encourage you to explore all information regarding services of the UNH Police Department such as campus advisories and alerts, crime statistics, crime prevention, victim/witness advocacy, personal safety, escort service, and how to report an emergency situation or other calls for service.
 To stay up to date on all safety items, check out RAVE Guardian and uSafeUS.